 You want to do business in this nation, but you’re not a local.
 How would you go about the process?
 Here’s a step-by-step guide to venturing a foreign-owned business in Singapore.

 To register a company, you probably need a nominee director service to include at least one resident director to sit on the board of directors and a corporate secretary service.
 They could be someone who are permanent residence or Employment Pass.

-Singapore wants to be sure you have a concrete plan so it is always good if you have a good business plan ready.
+Singapore wants to be sure you have a concrete plan so it is always good if you have a good business plan ready (Also see 4 Accounting Challenges Faced by Start-ups).
 You should also have a curriculum vitae and a proof of work history.
 All your supporting documents should be authentic and be organized neatly.
 If you were to export or import your goods, you would also need a banker’s guarantee and an import license.

 Bring all your all the required documents to the Ministry of Manpower in order to get EntrePass.
 Contact us to understand how you can possibly opt an alternative route to simplify the process.

 This is your permission to enter Singapore.
 You can use it to optimize business opportunities.
 This is issued by the Ministry of Manpower and the Standards, Productivity & Innovation Board (SPRING) Singapore.
 It has a validity of 2 years.
 If upon expiration your business’ performance is promising, then you’ll be given a three-year extension.